kidiyoor/microgateway-demo/lab1/README.md

 Learning exercise of Apigee edge microgateway

 ## Keywords
-Apigee public edge, docker
+Apigee public edge, microgateway, nodejs

 ## What we learn ?
 - How to use microgateway with apigee public edge
-- How to run microgateway in docker

 ## What is microgateway ?